amwebexpert/chrome-extensions-collection/coding-guide-helper/public/markdowns/common-react-patterns.md

 export const Dashboard = () => {
   // A few state management hooks and minimal hook calls
   // Simple computations, leveraging external pure JS utilities to avoid complexity
+  // Use more custom hooks to avoid complexity

   return (
     <>